Mauve lived her life as a scullery maid for the great Imperial Castle in the land of Isador.

-"There will be no running from trolls, and your one to speak of fleas…" Thomas said with a laugh.
+"There will be no running from trolls, and you're one to speak of fleas…" Thomas said with a laugh.
 "You will be well protected, trust me, if anything is important to trail- tired men, its' food.
-You'll stay behind and take care of the camp while we handle the natives, it will be no different then your existing life, cept you'll be free from the confines of this dungeon."
+You'll stay behind and take care of the camp while we handle the natives, it will be no different then your existing life, cept' you'll be free from the confines of this dungeon."
 He looked around disapprovingly.
 "I'm uncertain how you breath down here with so little air.
-I fear your head might explode from the excess oxygen of the outdoors, but I daresay it is a far better risk then breathing in the cinders from the furnace."
+I fear your head might explode from the excess air of the outdoors, but I daresay it is a far better risk then breathing in the cinders from the furnace."

 "What's in it for you?"
 She asked, adding another roughly shaved potato to the ever growing stack, and reaching for another.
 She had grown quite accustom to the lack of air, and was more interested in Thomas's agenda.
-So she attempted to remain diplomatic, although she had never been on quest before and anything that meant escaping the four cobblestone walls of the kitchen sounded intriguing, but she wasn't about to let Thomas see her eagerness, not until she heard him out.
+So she attempted to remain diplomatic.
+Although, she had never been on quest before, and anything that meant escaping the four cobblestone walls of the kitchen sounded intriguing, but she wasn't about to let Thomas see her eagerness, not until she heard him out.

-"For nothing but the pleasure of your company," he said with mock suave and a little bow of his head, unlike Tristan, his red locks fell around his forehead in scraps as he gestured, and despite the uniformity of his short military fashioned cut, his tresses always seemed untidy in nature.
+"For nothing but the pleasure of your company," he said with mock suave and a little bow of his head, unlike Tristan, his red locks fell around his forehead in unkemptly as he gestured, and despite the uniformity of his short military fashioned cut, his tresses always seemed untidy in nature.

 Mauve glared at him, tiring of his mockery.